-Washington University's mission is to discover and disseminate knowledge, and protect the freedom of inquiry through research, teaching and learning.
+Washington University's mission is to discover and disseminate knowledge and to protect the freedom of inquiry through research, teaching and learning.

-Washington University creates an environment to encourage and support an ethos of wide-ranging exploration.
-Washington University's faculty and staff strive to enhance the lives and livelihoods of students, the people of the greater St. Louis community, the country, and the world.
+Washington University creates an environment that encourages and supports an ethos of wide-ranging exploration.
+Washington University's faculty and staff strive to enhance the lives and livelihoods of students, the people of the greater St. Louis community, the country and the world.

-- to prepare students with attitudes, skills, and habits of lifelong learning and leadership thereby enabling them to be productive members of a global society; and
+- To prepare students with the attitudes, skills and habits of lifelong learning and leadership, thereby enabling them to be productive members of a global society; and

 Washington University School of Medicine Mission and Vision

-Washington University School of Medicine will lead in advancing human health through the best clinical care, innovative research and the education of tomorrow's leaders in biomedicine in a culture that supports diversity, inclusion, critical thinking and creativity.
+Washington University School of Medicine will lead in advancing human health through the best clinical care, innovative research, and education of tomorrow's leaders in biomedicine in a culture that supports diversity, inclusion, critical thinking and creativity.

-In leading the advancement of human health, Washington University School of Medicine will:
+In leading the advancement of human health, Washington University School of Medicine will do the following:

 Approved by Executive Faculty at their September 4, 2013, meeting.

 The education of physicians at Washington University began in 1891.
 Under an ordinance enacted April 14, 1891, establishing a Medical Department of Washington University, the St. Louis Medical College (an independent medical college in St. Louis) was brought under the wing of the well-established university.
 The faculty of the college eagerly agreed to the union, stating the following: "Most of the great medical schools of the world have always been integrant departments of universities, and the examples which America furnishes give added testimony to the fructifying influence of the contact of students and teachers of professional schools with the workers in universities."
 Eight years later, the Missouri Medical College (another independent college in the city) also joined Washington University, and thus the two most famous medical colleges in the city were merged with the university.